-The downfall of many spray guns and compressor hoses comes quite literally when they are dropped or stepped on while in use.
-While some spray tan compressor hoses now come with flexible casings, many hoses do not and can crack or split if stepped on or kinked.
+Many spray guns and hoses are broken when they are dropped or stepped on.
+Some spray tan machine hoses come with protective coverings, but many hoses do not and can crack if stepped on or kinked.

-I always have an extra spray gun and cups on hand just in case of an accidental drop and I also have electrical tape on hand at the studio and in my mobile bag for patching a cracked hose if necessary.
-Keeping your hose neatly coiled and out of the walk way and using a hook to store your spray gun helps to keep your equipment safe.
+I always have an extra spray gun and cups on hand just in case of an accidental drop.
+I also have electrical tape on hand at the studio and in my mobile bag for patching a cracked hose.
+Keeping your hose neatly coiled and out of the walkway and using a hook to store your spray gun helps to keep your equipment safe.

 General Wear and Tear